CS175MinecraftAI/IfYouCanDodgeAFireball/docs/final.md

 #### Constant values that seemed to work well for our environment:
 α = 0.6 - Based on our observations, an alpha close to 1 helps the agent learn faster.
 However, multiple fireballs can sometimes collide with each other in mid air, resulting in a change of direction that has a chance to hit the agent even though our agent had already moved to an expected safe position, resulting in a false negative reward.
 If we set α too close to 1, it may adjust the Q-table's values too much in odd situations where false negative rewards are given.

-γ = 1 - gamma set close 1 will make the agent strive for a long-term high reward.
+γ = 1 - gamma set close to 1 will make the agent strive for a long-term high reward.
 For our case, this is the perfect value, since we want our agent to get more hit in the beginning and survive longer in the end.

 ε = 0.01 - Epsilon refers to how often our AI will do a random action rather than the action with the highest Q-value.
 We set this close to 0 as our agent benefits very little from random actions.